cashubtc/nuts/XX.md

 ### Melting Tokens

+Onchain melt requests are always asynchronous.
+The mint **MUST** return a `"PENDING"` state after validating the melt request and then broadcast the Bitcoin transaction in the background.
+The wallet **MUST** monitor the quote state through the check quote endpoint until the transaction reaches the required number of confirmations.

 For the `onchain` method, the wallet includes the following specific `PostMeltOnchainRequest` data.
 The wallet can include an optional `outputs` field in the melt request to receive change for overpaid onchain fees (see [NUT-08][08]):

 ```json